DeepPavlovAdmin/convai/README.md

 On September 30th the source code submission system will be locked, and the best performing systems will be evaluated over the next month using Mechanical Turk and the `wild' live evaluation.

-Winners will be announced at NIPS 2018.
+Winners will be announced at NeurIPS 2018.

 # FAQ
 1. **Why does the eval_ppl.py script report different perplexity than my model training/testing logs?**